 As we’ve mentioned, severities are a coarse mechanism for modelling the impact of an incident, and a mechanism for triggering certain actions and processes.
 In the interest of pragmatism, it’s worth highlighting that severities do not need to be fixed throughout the lifetime on the incident.

-Many organisations have processes in place to deal with the aftermath of high severity incidents.
+Many organizations have processes in place to deal with the aftermath of high severity incidents.
 That might mean reporting to the board, a regulator, or implementing a more heavyweight process around follow-up actions.
-If an incident was misclassified, you might end up triggering processes and work that needn’t happen and don’t serve the best interest of the organisation.
+If an incident was misclassified, you might end up triggering processes and work that needn’t happen and don’t serve the best interest of the organization.

 When the dust has settled, it’s entirely reasonable to recategorise based on the information you have to hand.
 We’d suggest keeping track of the original and updated severities together though, as both are useful data points for learning.